igobrilhante/spark-tutorial/README.md

   "Akka Repository" at "http://repo.akka.io/releases/", "Spray Repository" at "http://repo.spray.cc/")
 ```
-Here we define the scala version and the state that the project depends on spark-core and spark-streaming version 1.1.0.
+Here we define the scala version and the libs the project depends on.

-#### Creating project/plugins.sbt
+## Using Intellij
+If you use Intellij as your IDE, we can create its project through the sbt plugin **sbt-idea**.
+To use it, we need to add (create if it does not exist) the following in **project/plugins.sbt**
 ```
 resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"

 addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.7.0-SNAPSHOT")
 ```
+Then, we can run the sbt task to turn the project into an Intellij project by ``` sbt gen-idea ``` in the root of the project.

+## Cloning this repo